80, 85 and 87 decibels - why these values matter7th Dec 2015

 An action level is basically a noise exposure level at which employers are required to take certain steps to reduce the harmful effects of noise on hearing.
 There are two main action levels for continuous noise, 80 decibels and 85dB(A):

 - The lower exposure action value is a daily or weekly average noise exposure level of 80 decibels (dB(A)), at which the employer has to provide information and training and make hearing protection available.
+Download our FREE GUIDE to selecting the correct hearing protection here

-- The upper exposure action value is set at a daily or weekly average noise exposure of 85dB(A), above which the employer is required to take reasonable practicable measures to reduce noise exposure, such as engineering controls or other technical measures.
+- The upper exposure action value is set at a daily or weekly average noise exposure of 85dB(A), above which the employer is required to take reasonably practicable measures to reduce noise exposure, such as engineering controls or other technical measures.
 The use of hearing protection is also mandatory if the noise cannot be controlled by these measures, or while these measures are being planned or carried out.

 - Finally, there is an exposure limit value of 87dB(A), above which no worker can be exposed (taking hearing protection into account).